kohareesh/DatingProfilesEDA/README.md

 Input data  - profiles.csv, LatLon.csv

-R Script written to perform EDA  - Case1.R
+R Script written to perform EDA  - Case1.R (script does not use clustering, idea is to explore data to obtain insights and not segmentation)

 Written Summary of EDA Methodlogy & findings - Case I Write Up.docx